jayoung/pamlWrapper/docs/running_in_other_ways.md

+# General notes

+Individual script names in this repo start `pw_` (for Paml Wrapper) to help distinguish them from any other similar scripts I have hanging around.

 # To run these scripts WITHOUT docker/singularity

 If you've installed the pipeline and dependencies yourself, or if you're running within the docker container, you do NOT need to use the `runPAML.pl` script (that's designed to use the singularity container and sbatch).